yukoga/llm_easily_explained/llm_easy_explained.md

 Cons. : Large and sparse vector space.
 Relationships between words are not embedded.

+---
+## Under the hood of LLM - Transfomer
 ### BoW (Bug of Words)
 "I like dogs and cats." / "Cats like dogs."
 - schema --> [and, cats, dogs, I, like, .]